ebabian/DH_Take_Home_Test/README.md

 Overview
 -
-I had a lot of fun with this assignment and learned a lot while building it since this is the first application I've built with Python.
+I had a lot of fun with this assignment and learned a ton while building it since this is the first application I've built with Python.
 This was a great assignment to understand the fundamentals of Python and interact with Daily Harvest data.

 Test Cases